a-b-street/abstreet/docs/new_city.md

 `./import.sh --oneshot=/absolute/path/to/map.osm`.
 This tool will generate a new file in `data/system/maps` that you can then load in the game.

+If you're using a binary release, you have to be sure to run the tool from the `importer/` directory, so that `../data/` exists:
+`cd importer; ./importer --oneshot=/absolute/path/to/file.osm`

 If you have an Osmosis polygon filter (see below), you can also pass `--oneshot_clip=/absolute/path/to/clip.poly` to improve the result.
 You should first make sure your .osm has been clipped: